 As compared to those without the training, participants who received the training showed reductions in implicit preferences, in four and eight weeks after the training.
 In addition, these participants showed an increased awareness of real-world bias and were more concerned with discrimination and prejudice.
 These findings offered initial evidence that bias-reduction training could lead to change at least two months later.
 However, a 2017 replication with a larger number of participants found that the effects of the training generally declined after two weeks (rather than lasting for two months).

 In one particularly informative study, Dr. Calvin Lai and colleagues investigated seventeen different interventions that sought to reduce implicit racial preferences.
 The researchers used pre- and post-test measures of implicit and explicit bias to examine potential changes.
 They found that eight of the seventeen interventions generally reduced implicit preferences (for Whites, as compared to Blacks).
 However, the interventions only slightly reduced implicit preferences regarding Asian and Latinx individuals, two groups underrepresented in the bias literature.

 While the science in this area is advancing, research currently suggests that the best bias-reduction programs will educate participants on bias, encourage counterstereotypic thinking, and provide strategies they can apply in their daily lives.
+Attempts to change social environments in more permanent ways is also recommended.
 Ultimately, implicit preferences are just one component within a larger social or behavioral environment that could be addressed by federal and state courts.
 A multi-faceted approach should consider explicit bias, implicit bias, and decision making, while also acknowledging that multiple forms of bias interact in the real world and can affect individuals of disadvantaged groups, defined broadly, differently.